CONTACT US ABOUT THIS CRUISE

 Additional Information

-We also offer a relaxed Gardens Tour Cruise where you will see numerous spectacular gardens that you can explore and admire throughout your cruise in Italy.
+We also offer a relaxed Gardens Cruise, to visit numerous spectacular gardens that you can explore and admire throughout your cruise in Italy.
 You will be taken to the breathtaking 16th-century botanical gardens of Padua, the famous Giardino di Valsanzibio, the ancient Parco Giardino Sigurta and any other gardens in the region that you may want to visit.
-All of these magical gardens are steeped in history and have so many beautiful features that give them their own character and charm.

 Much like its stunning scenery, Italy is also renowned for its phenomenal produce.
 You will experience the local Venetian cuisine on your cruise from Italy, which varies significantly from the traditional recipes from northern Italy.
 Being a mountain region, Venetian dishes typically use pork, beef and chicken and are often served with polenta.
 However, as we journey closer to the coast, seafood is the cuisine of choice.